AlexandrosArabatzis/Stolpersteine-xml-csv/README.md

  - Date of Birth                           --> 7th line if possible,
    else from 5th line

-Because every line ist different, but still has some reoccuring patterns, we will use Regular Expressions to extract the relevant data.
+Because every line is different, but still has some reoccuring patterns, we will use Regular Expressions to extract the relevant data.
 Then we will store the clean information in a DataFrame and export it to csv.